rothsandro/eleventy-notes/Getting started.md

 [11ty] Server at http://localhost:8080/
 ```

 The project is now running and you can open it in your browser at [http://localhost:8080/](http://localhost:8080/).
-Now you are ready to write your first note.
-Move on to the next section [[Writing Notes]].
+Now you are ready to write [[your first note]].